ComputableDAGs/ComputableDAGs.jl/README.md

 ## Acknowledgements and Funding

 This work was partly funded by the Center for Advanced Systems Understanding (CASUS) that is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture and Tourism (SMWK) with tax funds on the basis of the budget approved by the Saxon State Parliament.

+I'd also like to thank Michael Bussmann for funding the project, and Simeon Ehrig and Rene Widera for help with the fundamental design of the package.